ibmjstart/bluemix-java-postgresql-uploader/README.md

 	git clone https://github.com/ibmjstart/bluemix-java-postgresql-upload.git

-If you want to use Eclipse to work on it, there are two ways you can get the source into Eclipse:
+If you want to use Eclipse to work on it, there are two different ways you can get the source into Eclipse:

-1. Import the Eclipse project by following these instructions:
+Option A. Import the Eclipse project by following these instructions:
 	1. Start by cloning the repository, as described above
 	2. Open Eclipse
 	3. Select File->Import